google-marketing-solutions/argon/README.md

 **Please note: this is not an officially supported Google product.**

-This middleware automates the import of both Campaign Manager (CM) and Display & Video 360 (DV) Offline Reporting files into BigQuery.
+This middleware automates the import of both Campaign Manager 360 (CM360) and Display & Video 360 (DV360) Offline Reporting files into BigQuery.
 It can be deployed onto [Cloud Functions](https://cloud.google.com/functions/).
 You can trigger jobs by issuing POST calls with configured JSON, which allows for use with [Cloud Scheduler](https://cloud.google.com/scheduler/).
 Argon